goblint/bench/TAIA-test-automation-for-incremental-analysis/README.md

 To find out more about the implementation check out the `./scripts` directory and its [readme](./scripts/README.md) file.

 # Thesis Automatic Generation of Test Cases for Incremental Static Analysis
-The thesis about "Automatic Generation of Test Cases for Incremental Static Analysis" that resulted in the implementation of TAIA can be found [here](./Thesis-Automatic-Generation-of-Test-Cases-for-Incremental-Static-Analysis.pdf).
+The thesis about "Automatic Generation of Test Cases for Incremental Static Analysis" that describes the implementation of TAIA can be found [here](./Thesis-Automatic-Generation-of-Test-Cases-for-Incremental-Static-Analysis.pdf).
+The presentation can be found [here](./Presentation.pdf).